Danieldo1/flash-cards/README.md

 - **Topics Management**: Users can create, edit, and delete topics for their quizzes.
 Each topic has a name and a unique identifier.

 - **Quizzes Management**: Users can create, edit, and delete quizzes within topics.
-Each quiz has a name, a unique identifier, and belongs to a specific topic.
+Each quiz has a name, and a unique identifier, and belongs to a specific topic.

 - **Flashcards Management**: Users can create, edit, and delete flashcards within quizzes.
 Each flashcard has a question, an answer, and belongs to a specific quiz.